 Animation is up first in our new series about film-making techniques.
 We’re looking at how animation films can help your business get your marketing messages across.

-Animated videos come in all shapes and sizes, from quick hand drawn stop motion to full blown 3D motion graphics.
+Motion graphics videos come in all shapes and sizes, from quick hand drawn stop motion to full blown 3D motion graphics.
 The most important part of any film is the story.
 But how do you know if it can be best told with animated video?

 Animation films for complex messages and products